How to Improve your Push-Ups

-Push-ups must be practiced three to five times per week to ensure progress.
+To see improve your push-ups, practice three to five times per week.
 If they are practiced more often, the muscles may not have enough time to recuperate and become stronger.
-Below are some variations that will help you improve your strength and muscular endurance.
+Below are some modified push-ups that will help you improve your strength and muscular endurance.

 ACTION.
 This exercise involves the same action as the regular push-up.
 For instance, if your goal is 50 push-ups, do 40 modified push-ups; wait, do another 40; wait and do another 40.
 When this becomes easy, raise your sights and score.